The Cass Family History - Supporting Artists for Over a Century

 On a grass roots level, Cass Art encourages all artists within the local community to collaborate and realise their ideas.

-There are four, free, dedicated art spaces available for local artists to host exhibitions, events and workshops throughout the year.
-Located in the Liverpool, Kingston and Glasgow stores, and most recently, a new art space in their Islington flagship.
+There are seven, free, dedicated art spaces available for local artists to host exhibitions, events and workshops throughout the year.
+Located in Islington, Hampstead, Manchester, Liverpool, Kingston, Bristol and Glasgow stores.
 Each space supports a wealth of creative activities; from artist talks and demos to workshops and limited edition artworks.

 Cass Art supports schools, colleges and universities for a breadth of creative endeavours.
 From providing materials and opportunities for students, to grants, sponsorship and funding for the institutions themselves, continuing creativity in schools is at the heart of everything they do.

-Cass Art is always looking for new ways to support creatives across the country.
-With new stores set to open across the UK, they will continue to support the creative industries and fuse new, lifelong partnerships with local communities, artists and organisations.
+Cass Art is always looking for new ways to support creatives across the country and will continue to support the creative industries and fuse new, lifelong partnerships with local communities, artists and organisations.

 Whether you’re 3 or 103, they want everyone to engage with art, no matter their age.
 Cass Art will look to ensure all ages have accessibility to the best materials and advice.